asayers/cbdr/README.md

 This is simply because it's harder: tests are deterministic, whereas benchmarks are not.
 Even "kinda deterministic" proxies such as instruction count are quite variable in practice.
-The property you care about (be it wall-time, max RSS, or whatever) is not a number but in fact a distribution, and the property you _really_ care about is the mean of that distribution; and the thing you _actually really_ care about is how much that mean changes when you apply a particular patch.
+The property you care about (be it wall-time, max RSS, or whatever) is not a number but is in fact a distribution, and the property you _really_ care about is the mean of that distribution; and the thing you _actually really_ care about is how much that mean changes when you apply a particular patch.